 You may choose to engage in any number of practical learning experiences as an intern or volunteer, including the opportunity to gain firsthand experience at organizations such as the Concord Mental Health Court, Manchester Mental Health Center or Riverbend Community Mental Health.
 Or, you may work with faculty on research, presentations and publishing.

 Upon graduation, your SNHU BA in Psychology opens up a world of opportunities.
-If you're eager to join the workforce, you might consider the fields of counseling, case management, social work, community outreach or others that stress interpersonal relations and human resource management.
+If you're eager to join the workforce, you might consider the fields of case management, community outreach, or dozens of others that stress interpersonal relations and human resource management.

 Our psychology undergraduates are also accepted into master's and doctoral programs in both psychology and related disciplines.

 Our alumni have enjoyed successful careers in psychology.
 Many have attended master's or doctoral programs.
-The majority of students who opt to enter the work force right after completing their Bachelor of Arts degree in Psychology have found jobs in mental health clinics, social service agencies and human resources.
+The majority of students who opt to enter the workforce right after completing their Bachelor of Arts in Psychology have found jobs in mental health clinics, social service agencies and human resources.

 Students join faculty in research groups that present at psychology conferences and publish in psychological journals.
 We also have a Psychology Student Association and an honors association, called Psi Chi.